Child internet safety

 - Ensuring children do not post personal information (email, IM, telephone numbers or pictures with identifiable locations)

 - Moderating and removing obscene material likely to affect children

 - Educating parents, teachers and children’s brands about the existence of paedophiles and prompt escalation of any issues to the correct authorities

 - Actively monitoring children’s online spaces for potential grooming behaviour online

-- Taking a proactive approach to cyberbullying of children
+- Taking a proactive approach to cyberbullying of children, teenagers and young adults

-Where possible, we use a combination of automated moderation filters and advanced human moderation techniques to intercept any inappropriate behaviour or age inappropriate content.
+Where possible, we use a combination of automated moderation filters and advanced human moderation techniques to intercept any inappropriate behaviour or age-gated content.
 We also guide young users so they can enjoy playing online in a healthy, safe environment.

 All our moderators are vetted and police checked to work with children online and are thoroughly trained to report issues to the correct authorities or to our Child Safety Liaison Officer, Jennifer M. Puckett.